Guide to the best things to do in Georgia country. Historical churches, mountain treks, wine tasting, sea, and other sightseeing tourist spots.

-However, if you have enough time, you will experience a near-untouched area with wonderful nature!
+However, if you have enough time, you will experience a near-untouched area with wonderful nature in Kakheti!

-Another mountain area in the foothills of the Caucasus.
-If you would like to enjoy longer hikes in untouched nature, there are not many better places!
+Tusheti and Omalo are other mountain areas in the foothills of the Caucasus.
+If you would like to enjoy long hikes in untouched nature, there are not many better places to visit in Georgia!

 If you like historic buildings, it is definitely worth visiting these three interesting monasteries.